Dasypus: Ecology and behavior

-Because of armadillos’ low body temperature, scavenging habits, and damp living environments they are susceptible to certain infections and parasites.
-Some of these include the bacterium Mycobacterium leprae, which is the causative of leprosy, the organism Trypanosoma cruzi, which is the causative of Chagas’ disease, and the fungus Paracoccidiodies brasiliensis, which is the causative of mycosis in humans.
+Because of armadillos' low body temperature, scavenging habits, and damp living environments they are susceptible to certain infections and parasites.
+Some of these include the bacterium Mycobacterium leprae, which is the causative of leprosy, the organism Trypanosoma cruzi, which is the causative of Chagas' disease, and the fungus Paracoccidiodies brasiliensis, which is the causative of mycosis in humans.
 Despite these predispositions, however, armadillos are still considered less prone to get parasites than other common small mammals such as skunks, opossums, and raccoons.
 No diagnosis of rabies within Dasypus species in Florida has been recorded yet.

 In some locations in Florida, Dasypus have more recently been noted to raid and destroy sea turtle nests, specifically those belonging to the endangered leatherback (Dermochelys coriacea), loggerhead (Caretta caretta), and the green (Chelonia mydas).
 This accounts for 95% of nest raids in the area and may present a large invasive problem.
 In order to protect the endangered sea turtles, National Wildlife Refuge staff and the USDA Wildlife Services have actively trapped and removed armadillos from nesting locations.
-However, though the growth of armadillos in Florida may be contributing to sea turtle invasion, they are also serving as an important primary food source to maintain the endangered Florida panther (F. concolor coryi).
+However, though the growth of armadillos in Florida may be contributing to sea turtle extinction, they are also serving as an important primary food source to maintain the endangered Florida panther (F. concolor coryi).

 Armadillos have a life expectancy of 7 to 20 years.
 Juveniles lack fully developed and strengthened armor and are much more susceptible to predation, thereby having a much higher mortality rate than adults.
 Adult armadillos, however, have shown a significant increase in physical damage compared to juveniles.
 Since juvenile mortality rates are much higher, this most likely indicates an increased ability of adults to escape from predators.
 Strangely, various physical damages caused to armadillos do not appear to have any significant consequences in breeding or other physical functions.
 In captivity, armadillos have a much higher life expectancy, with one recorded D. novemcinctus species living 23 years.

 One of the largest causes of death of armadillos within North America are highway accidents.
 This is most likely due to their common response of jumping into the air when startled which causes a direct collision with a passing automobile.
 Armadillos are also killed by dogs or coyotes as well as hunted by humans as a food source.
 Despite hunting, predation, and highway accidents, the IUCN lists the majority of Dasypus species as a least concern endangered animal due to its very large distribution, living tolerance, and large progeny and population.
 A few species are considered at risk due to habitat loss.